Main Street, Wakefield, West Yorkshire, WF3 2BA

 • understanding and exploring how music is created, produced and communicated with reference to pitch, duration, dynamics, tempo, timbre, texture, structure and musical notation.

-Lessons are all practical and involve the children using and practising their musical skills in a number of different ways.
-Children are taught to play a number of simple instruments such as the ocarina and ukele as an introduction to learning to play an instrument and to give them a better understanding of what it means to learn to play an instrument.
+Lessons are all practical, fun and involve the children using and practising their musical skills in a number of different ways.
+During weekly lessons, children are taught to play a number of simple instruments such as the recorder and ukulele.

-The peripatetic music service and specialist teaching is bought into school through Artsform, Leeds.
-This enables us to have a specialist music teacher in school one day per week, and to give the children access to the highest quality teaching as well as the chance to take part in a wide range of organised music events.
+The peripatetic music service and specialist teaching is bought into school through Art Forms, Leeds.
+This enables us to have a specialist music teacher in school one day per week, which gives the children access to the highest quality teaching as well as the chance to take part in a wide range of organised music events.
+We are also proud to offer electric instrument lessons with Rock Steady, which invites children from Reception to Year 6 to join together to form rock bands.

 Skills progression grid for MUSIC